Boryslavir/WDP-Assessment-3/README.md

 ```

 ### Step 3.2.
 Open the website using the Visual Studio Code
 Close the current terminal and open up Visual Studio Code.
 Hit **Ctrl + K** then **Ctrl + O** follow up straight away.
 Remember that I told you to take note on your desired install folder?
-Go to there and click on the **WDP-Assessment-3/** folder (remeber, CLICK ON IT ONLY).
+Go to there and click on the **WDP-Assessment-3/** folder (remember, CLICK ON IT ONLY).
 Hit the button that said `Open` or similar.

 Then, open up the terminal (search it up on Google on how to do it if you don't know, it's very easy) and run the below command to get the website up and running
 ```bash